exekube/exekube/README.md

     [Guide to Terraform / Terragrunt, HCL, and Exekube directory structure](/)

-2. Apply all *Terraform live modules* -- create infrastructure and all Kubernetes resources:
+2. Apply all *Terraform live modules* — create all cloud infrastructure and all Kubernetes resources:

     ```diff
     xk apply